 Mr. Glaser has a Bachelor of Science in Business Administration from the University of Southern California (Los Angeles, California) and a Juris Doctor from Southwestern University School of Law (Los Angeles, California).

-Mr. Glaser is a member of the State Bar of California and is admitted to practice before the Ninth Circuit Court of Appeals and the U.S. Tax Court.
+Mr. Glaser is a member of the State Bar of California and is admitted to practice before the U.S. Tax Court and the U.S. District Court, Central District of California.